 Dr. Sanchez is also the first author on “Moving urologic disparities research from evidence synthesis to translational research: a dynamic, multidisciplinary approach to tackling inequalities in urology,” recently published in Urology.
 Read the article (PDF) >

-Dr. Denise Asafu-Adjei is a UCLA Urology andrology fellow and a current Urology Care Foundation Research Scholar Award recipient.
-She aspires to establish a physician-scientist career at the interface of andrology and health policy and is completing her one-year research project focused on disparities in erectile dysfunction services and care.
+Dr. Denise Asafu-Adjei aspires to establish a physician-scientist career at the interface of andrology and health policy and is completing her one-year research project focused on disparities in erectile dysfunction services and care.
 The impact of her work is highlighted in the June 2021 issue of AUA Investigator.
+At the time of her work and publication, Dr. Asafu-Adjei was a UCLA Urology andrology fellow and a Urology Care Foundation Research Scholar Award recipient.
+She is now the medical director of male reproductive medicine at Loyola University, Chicago, Illinois.
 Read more >

 UCLA Urology has established a partnership with Bridge Builders Foundation, a Los Angeles based nonprofit organization that supports youth through mentoring, scholarships, educational programs and the teaching of life skills.
 The initiative will build on the foundation’s efforts to raise health awareness and promote career opportunities for African American and other minority youth.
 The department is actively working with Bridge Builders in providing a platform for interested high school students to get to know UCLA Health students and professionals through a virtual series of lectures, lab experiences and dialogues.
 The partnership is being facilitated by Bridge Builders member Westley Sholes, a prostate cancer survivor and longtime supporter of IMPACT, the UCLA Urology-led program that has brought medical care to thousands of low-income, uninsured California men with prostate cancer.